This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 "In challenging economic times, legacy income is giving Scottish charities strength and resilience, generating a vital and growing pot of unrestricted funding that can be directed wherever it is most needed.
 While Scotland’s legacy market is younger than that of England and Wales, it is seeing considerable long-term growth, with hundreds of charities of all shapes and sizes now being named in Wills each year, funding vital services across Scotland when that support is most needed."
 The Scottish Legacy Market Report 2023

-Remember A Charity, and Legacy Foresight
+Remember A Charity and Legacy Foresight

-Income from legacies: recent trends
+Income from legacies

 • Legacy income accounts for just over one fifth of all money donated to Scottish charities annually.